HectorVilas/minesweeper/README.md

 ![gif](./media/READMEmd/progress09.png)

 I like the `darkslateblue` in the background, but I'm not sure about the rest of the colors.
 I'm pretty sure I'll change the pallete in the future.

+# update 11
+I just added two sounds: a submarine sonar for the reveal propagation and an underwater sound for the explosion.

+I'll give credit to their respective authors in the game itself, but while I don't have it ready, here it is:

+- [Sonar](https://freesound.org/people/NoiseCollector/sounds/6164/) sound by [NoiseCollector](https://freesound.org/people/NoiseCollector/) on freesound.org
+- [Underwater explosion](https://freesound.org/people/VitaWrap/sounds/434545/) sound by [VitaWrap](https://freesound.org/people/VitaWrap/) on freesound.org